BlueWizardHat/bash-git-prompt-hook/README.md

 This prompt shows the directory, git and other information on one line and has the username@hostname and actual prompt on a separate line.
-Git information is shown last with the origin right aligned in the terminal window.
+Git information is shown last with the origin moved to the right.

 The smart prompt shows the following information: